klingtnet/klingtnet.github.io/content/articles/2022-02-19-go-118-with-a-focus-on-generics.md

 <!-- TODO: Use github.com/golang/benchmarks or a small tool that applies image transformations to benchmark architecture levels  -->

 In the [previous release] the calling convention for functions on x86-64 targets switched from stack to register based, resulting in a minor speedup and slightly smaller binaries.
-Support for the register based calling convention is now expanded to arm64[^2] and amd64 on all operating systems.
+Support for register based calling convention is now expanded to arm64[^2] and amd64 on all operating systems.

 ## Workspace Mode

 The [module workspace proposal] was accepted and implemented.
 Workspace mode is activated if the `go` tool finds a `go.work` file in the current directory or any of its parents.
-This file could look like this:
+A `go.work` file might look like this:

 ```
 go 1.18